Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.14.1
+# Announcing C-Blosc2 2.14.2
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

 This is a maintenance release.
-When loading plugins, first try with `python` and then `python3`.
-This is because many linux distros do not have `python` as a symlink to `python3` anymore.
+Security issue CVE-2024-3203 and CVE-2024-3204 have been fixed.

 For more info, please see the release notes in: